Corvette enthusiasts await debut of 2014 model

 The seventh generation Corvette, called C7 by fans of the iconic American sportscar, has a front-mounted engine and a shape like a race car.
-GM showed it to the media on Sunday and will make pictures and video available to the public.
+GM will show it to the media on Sunday and make pictures and video available to the public.

 “We want to hear from the engineers and see how far they’ve come with the C7,” said Shilland, a former GM employee.